bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-residency/2019-06-24-fabrice-drouin-base-and-transport-layers-of-lightning-network.md

 ## Transport Layer

 The transport layer, it's been described this morning.
 It's based on Noise.
 Each node has a unique private/public key pair.
 The node ID is your public key.
-There's a handshake phase in Noise, so you authenticate that the node you're trying to talk to is actually - I don't know - that node has the private key of the public key it’s using as an ID.
+There's a handshake phase in Noise, so you authenticate that the node you're trying to talk to is actually - I don't know - that node has the private key of the public key it's using as an ID.
 And once you've performed the handshake - once you've checked that you're talking to who you really want to talk to - then you do have encryption keys, one for inbound traffic, the other one for outbound traffic.
 And then everything is encrypted using these encryption keys, which will be rotated every five hundred messages.

-Transport layer is in charge of handshake - you really check that you're talking to the node you’re supposed to talk to - and then you decrypt packets that you pass to the application layer.
+Transport layer is in charge of handshake - you really check that you're talking to the node you're supposed to talk to - and then you decrypt packets that you pass to the application layer.
 So that's it for the transport layer.

 Do you have any questions?